zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 These entries set both the federation signing algorithm, and the according signing key id.
 The default settings are `RS512` and `1`.
-For a full list of values see the Default signature algorithms.
+For a full list of possible values see the section about default signature algorithms.

 ```
 <federation-signing-alg>RS512</federation-signing-alg>